richardkiss/pycoinnet/README.md

 $ python examples/address_keeper.py
 ```

 This example will connect, fetch a list of peers, and keep it groomed in a text file called addresses.txt.
 Check the source for more info.
+NOTE: it will probably display a lot of errors when it runs, as most of the initial peers, acquired via DNS, are down.

 Future Direction
 ----------------